HEPTACOM/heptaconnect-docs/docs/portal-development/009-status-reporting.md

 ## Usage

-To register a status reporter a portal they implement the method `getStatusReporters` and return all the status reporter instances they provide.
+A status reporter needs to extend the `StatusReporterContract` and implement the `run` method.

 ### Health